 As a project Making Queer History has always tried to push up other people and projects in the queer community and this month we are beginning a series with that exclusive purpose.
 This will be a monthly project that highlights a project we have encountered that is run by a queer person and works to enhance our community as a whole.

 The first project that we are going to look at is Queer Portraits in History a project run by Michele Rosenthal (She/Her/Hers) an illustrator who works out of Brooklyn.
-The project focuses on creating portraits for prominent queer figures in history, including many we have covered in articles ourselves such as Frida Kahlo, Josephine Baker, Oscar Wilde, and Tamara de Lempicka.
+The project focuses on creating portraits of prominent queer figures in history, including many we have covered in articles ourselves such as Frida Kahlo, Josephine Baker, Oscar Wilde, and Tamara de Lempicka.
 All the portraits include a short description of the person in question alongside to give information along with unique and vivid imagery.

-So in the month of January we will be looking into this project and it's founder and hopefully will give our audience a new resource to keep an eye out for in terms of queer history.
+So in the month of January, we will be looking into this project and its founder and hopefully will give our audience a new resource to keep an eye out for in terms of queer history.

-The project we discuss began in 2014 and has grown to include just under 70 faces throughout it’s time, telling their stories in words and in vibrant colours.
+The project we discuss began in 2014 and has grown to include just under 70 faces throughout its time, telling their stories in words and in vibrant colours.
 While we are sure we do not have to impress upon any of our readers the importance of knowing the history of the queer community, something we have discussed far less often is the visual aspect of it.
 That can be excused slightly by the fact that we do not have an artist in our ranks, but we are so glad to see others with far more skill taking on such tasks.
-And for the visual learners among our readers we suggest checking out their website, because not only is the project filling a space that desperately needs to be filled, but they are also doing it well.
+And for the visual learners among our readers, we suggest checking out their website, because not only is the project filling a space that desperately needs to be filled, but they are also doing it well.

 In their portrait of the artist they clearly integrate her work into their own style, both paying homage and maintaining their own signature aesthetic.
 She looks forward with a steely untouchability that was found often in her work, and the steady structure of the lines and colour mirrors the art deco style that the artist was so famous for.
 And having ourselves studied this woman we are so proud and grateful to see someone in our community honouring her in the way they have.